-First, make sure that your font size and style is the same throughout the entire document—if you cut and paste sentences, you might have different fonts within the same document, which looks messy.
+First, make sure that your font size and style are the same throughout the entire document—if you cut and paste sentences, you might have different fonts within the same document, which looks messy.
 Of course, in a resume, your font sizes might be different based on whether you are writing a headline or a bullet point.
-That is fine, but make sure that you are consistent – all your headlines should be the same font and size, as should all your bullet points.
+That is fine, but make sure that you are consistent.
+All your headlines should be the same font and size, as should all your bullet points.

-In your resume, also make sure your grammar is consistent.
+Also, make sure your grammar is consistent.
 For example, if you capitalize all the words in one headline, make sure you do the same for other headlines.
-If you use complete sentences in one bullet point, do the same for all the other bullet points.
+If you use complete sentences and a period in one bullet point, do the same for all the other bullet points.

-Proofread Personal Information (for you and the Employer)
+Proofread Personal Information (For You and the Employer)

 Many people simply skim over their personal information (name, address, email address, etc.).
-However, a mistake in this information can prevent an employer from being able to contact you.
-Therefore, check this information thoroughly.
+However, a mistake in this information can mean the employer is unable to contact you.

 People who are less familiar with a document can often see errors more clearly.
-Ask a friend (or better yet, a couple of friends) to edit your document for you.
-Encourage them to follow these tips listed above for a more thorough editing job.
+Ask a family member or a friend to edit your document for you using the above proofreading tips.